-As this functionality is missing, we rely on a few other applications in our marketing stack to make up for it.
 We use a combination of email automation software, newsletter campaign apps, as well as apps to record registrants.
 However, using multiple apps can lead to more issues, as you are using apps that don’t always work well together.

 If you end up using other applications alongside Microsoft Teams Live Events, we suggest you test and retest every point in the process so that your attendees have a smooth webinar experience.
 Everything needs to be well-timed and correct so that the experience from registration, to getting a reminder, to participating in the live event is smooth and flawless.

 If you want your attendees to register for your live event, sharing the attendee link must be carefully managed.
 A good tip is to use a link shortener and send the shortened link to all your attendees.
 This way, if there is an issue with the link and you need to change it, you can update the shortened link, and the attendee may not even notice any change.